cyberirishman/RAGbot/README.md

 # RAG
 Build a RAG from start - from a virgin MacOS install so we cover ALL dependancies

+RAG Chatbot — Local Buildout Plan & Lesson Guide (16GB Teaching Edition) Machine target: Apple Silicon Mac with 16GB+ RAM (Mac Mini M-series, MacBook Air M-series, or similar) | macOS 14+
+User: any user with admin (sudo) rights — does not need to be root
+Date: 2026-05-05
+Version: 2.0 — 2026-05-05
+Goal: Build a locally-hosted RAG chatbot that can ingest PDF, Word, Markdown, and text files — including understanding graphs and charts — and answer questions through a browser-based chat interface, on consumer-class Apple Silicon hardware (16GB RAM minimum)

 ## How to Read This Document